jstimpfle/language/README.md

 ./blunt tests/fib.bl tests/EXTSYMS.bl -write-elf-object
 ```

-(note: tests/EXTSYMS.bl is currently needed to access the functions in
+(note: tests/EXTSYMS.bl is an interface file.
+It holds the function signatures
+of a few functions defined in libc, and of the functions defined in
 runtime/support.c)

 You can also try one of the following options accepted by the blunt compiler: